Skip navigation

 The "Universal Prompt" area of the application details page shows that this application is "Ready to activate", with these activation control options:

-• Show traditional prompt: (Default) Your users experience Duo's traditional prompt via redirect when logging in to this application.
+• Show traditional prompt: Your users experience Duo's traditional prompt via redirect when logging in to this application.

-• Show new Universal Prompt: Your users experience the Universal Prompt via redirect when logging in to this application.
+• Show new Universal Prompt: (Default) Your users experience the Universal Prompt via redirect when logging in to this application.

-Once you activate the Universal Prompt, the application's Universal Prompt status shows "Activation complete" here and on the Universal Prompt Update Progress report.
+The application's Universal Prompt status shows "Activation complete" here and on the Universal Prompt Update Progress report.

 Universal Prompt Info - Universal Prompt Activation Complete

 Should you ever want to roll back to the traditional prompt, you can return to this setting and change it back to Show traditional prompt.
 However, this will still deliver the Duo prompt via redirect, not in an iframe.
+Keep in mind that support for the traditional Duo prompt ended for the majority of applications in March 2024.

 Universal Update Progress